Survey Scale definition

 - Dichotomous Scales

-A dichotomous scale is a two-point scale which presents options that are absolutely opposite each other.
-This type of response scale does not give the respondent an opportunity to be neutral on his answer in a question.
+A dichotomous scale is a two-point scale that presents options that are absolutely opposite each other.
+This type of response scale does not give the respondent an opportunity to be neutral on his answer to a question.

 - Rating Scales